StockX Teams Up With The Wu-Tang Clan To Launch A 'Charity IPO'

 Detroit-Based StockX, Shinola Partner On Watch IPO

 Disclosure: StockX is a member of the Quicken Loans family of companies.
-Quicken Loans Founder and Chairman Dan Gilbert is a minority investor in Benzinga.
+Quicken Loans Chairman Dan Gilbert is an investor in Benzinga.

 Photo courtesy of StockX.